xairaven/x-followers/README.md

 # X-Followers

-Sometimes people follow me, I follow them back, and then they unfollow - and I have no idea who it was.
+Sometimes people follow me, I follow them back, and then they unfollow - leaving me clueless about who did it.
+To make catching the traitors easy, use this utility to save a snapshot of your followers, and later, after a betrayal, generate a new snapshot and compare the two with a diff - either the built-in Linux command or any online tool.
-To make it easy to find the traitors, you can use this utility.
 Time for all the unfollowers to start sweating 😁

 (I’m kidding, of course - but don’t unfollow me 🙄)